 Research Rotation: Students will complete one (full) or two (half) rotations in the Winter term.
-Students should select a permanent mentor by April 15, unless you are completing a Spring rotation, in which case your permanent lab should be selected by May 30.
+Students should select a permanent mentor by April 15, unless they are completing a Spring rotation, in which case the permanent lab should be selected by May 30.

 Other Courses: Appropriate specialty courses decided upon by the student in consultation with the advisory faculty can be taken during any term other than Term 1 of the first year.
+In the Winter Term of Year 1, it is recommended that the student enroll in a paper reading or "journal club" course, to assist them in preparing for the Checkpoint 1 Preliminary Exam.